-- RA Vinyasa: I went for a few RA Vinyasa classes taught seperately by Paul Hack, Jasmine Danino and also James Mattingley.
-The classes range differently in terms of mood (for example, Paul was determined to have a class dedicated to “Play” and it was fun; James’ class is filled with a zen aura, Jasmine shared about overcoming life’s struggles).
+- RA Vinyasa: I went for a few RA Vinyasa classes taught separately by Paul Hack, Jasmine Danino and also James Mattingley.
+The classes range differently in terms of mood (for example, Paul was determined to have a class dedicated to “Play” and it was fun; James’ class is filled with a zen aura, Jasmine shared about overcoming life’s struggles & obstacles).

 - Yoga Dance: Honestly speaking, this was the class I didn’t enjoy the most although it was still fun.
 I guess it must be pretty challenging to synchronize the vibe and energy level across different ages, nationalities and physical levels within a very short time.
 The teacher taught a sequence of dance steps, adding yoga flows and poses.
 By the end of the session, we all would dance/flow to the same sequence.

 - Roll & Release – This class felt really awesome.
 The teacher, James Mattingley, speaks in a really calm way which adds to the “zen” vibe of the workshop.
 James had us make use of bolsters, yoga blocks and a special prop – myofascial yoga balls (it’s like tennis balls but made of rubber), to help us release tension from various parts of our body.
 So we were all rolling around on mats on top of these balls and the effect was indeed like having a deep tissue massage!
 Before I left for Singapore, I purchased two of the little balls for about S$25 or S$30, so I can use at home! #SupportSmallBusinesses

-- Restorative: This was such a healing class, I enjoyed it so much.
+- Restorative: This was such a healing class we took in the evening – very enjoyable!
 We held relaxing stretches long enough to make you doze off.
 To add to the mood, tea-candles were lit around the shala’s window ledges, lights dimmed (was quite paranoid about lizards falling off the ceiling though hahaha).
 Thank you Paul Hack for the amazing workshop!

 There are other classes that Radiantly Alive holds which I didn’t get to try, such as Iyengar Inspired, Fly High Yoga, Yin, Pilates, etc.